 [Section 31 amended by No. 24 of 1914 s.
 6; No. 18 of 2009 s.
 12(3); No. 19 of 2010 s.
 51.]

 31A.
-Contemporaneous and future advances
+Contemporaneous and subsequent advances

 Every bill of sale registered before or after the commencement of the Bills of Sale Act Amendment Act 1914 1, in which the consideration therein stated is or includes a contemporaneous advance, shall, subject in other respects to the provisions of this Act and of any other Act whereby this Act is amended, be a valid security to the extent of all advances made contemporaneously with and subsequently to the granting of such bill of sale, but not exceeding the maximum amount covered thereby.